AleksandarBayrev/general-linux-fixes/Fedora-After-Install.md

 * Disable indexing in `File Search` if you experience stutter after installing apps.
 * Set `Start with an empty session` in `Settings -> Session -> Desktop Session`
 * Remove all bindings to screen edges in `Settings -> Mouse & Touchpad -> Screen Edges`
+* Set default path in `Dolphin` file manager to home folder

 ## For Multimedia (FFmpeg/Mesa) from RPMFusion check this - [https://rpmfusion.org/Howto/Multimedia](https://rpmfusion.org/Howto/Multimedia)